Practical Guide

 Quick-reference takeaways

 • Park City: ~25 min.
 Easy, four-lane.
 The easiest commute in the valley.
+Regulations and licensing requirements can change.
+Buyer to verify.

 • Salt Lake City / SLC Airport: ~50–55 min normal, 60–80 min in winter.
 Parleys Canyon.
-Closures happen.
+Plan extra time during storms.
+Regulations and licensing requirements can change.
+Buyer to verify.

 • Silicon Slopes (Lehi): ~50–60 min.
 Provo Canyon.
 More weather-sensitive than Parleys.
+Regulations and licensing requirements can change.
+Buyer to verify.

 • Mayflower / Jordanelle: 15–20 min.
 The closest major ski access.
+Regulations and licensing requirements can change.
+Buyer to verify.

 • Get AWD or 4WD if you're commuting through a canyon regularly in winter.
+Regulations and licensing requirements can change.
+Buyer to verify.

 • Build a buffer on storm mornings.
 20–30 extra minutes.
+Regulations and licensing requirements can change.
+Buyer to verify.

 • Compared to major-metro traffic, this commute is objectively easier, more predictable, and more scenic — even with winter factored in.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Want to talk about whether your commute works?